mdsol/MORK/README.md

 # MORK

-MORK is an extension of ResearchKit Objects that facilitates easy serialization of ResearchKit data into the form required by the Patient Cloud Gateway.
+MORK is an extension of [Apple ResearchKit](https://github.com/ResearchKit/ResearchKit) that facilitates easy serialization of ResearchKit data into the form required by the Patient Cloud Gateway.
 With MORK, a ResearchKit form can be easily serialized and sent to Rave via the Gateway.

 ## Methods